SAP-archive/teched2021-DAT262/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2021 session called DAT262 - Unlock Value and Gain Deep Insights from Your Data with SAP HANA Cloud.
+This repository contains the material for the SAP TechEd 2021 session DAT262 - Unlock Value and Gain Deep Insights from Your Data with SAP HANA Cloud.

 ## Overview

 This session introduces attendees to the **multi-model** capabilities in SAP HANA Cloud.
 We will mainly work with data from the Automatic Identification System (**AIS**), which is basically observations in space and time.
-In specific, we will process AIS vessel data which is provided by [https://marinecadastre.gov/ais/](https://marinecadastre.gov/ais/).
+In specific, we will process AIS vessel data provided by [https://marinecadastre.gov/ais/](https://marinecadastre.gov/ais/).
 Files covering two months of "Zone 16" (Chicago, Great Lakes) are imported into SAP HANA Cloud and Lon/Lat coordinates are converted to a "real" point geometry.</br>
-In exercises 1-3, the data is processed using standard SQL/**spatial functions** to 1 check which vessels were crossing boundaries of a national park, 2 derive motion statistics and trajectories of individual vessels, and 3 aggregate observations using spatial clustering techniques.</br>
+In exercises 1-3, the data is processed using standard SQL/**spatial functions** to
+- check which vessels were crossing boundaries of a national park (1)
+- derive motion statistics and trajectories of individual vessels (2)
+- aggregate observations using spatial clustering techniques (3)

-We will then calculate routes using **graph capabilities** (4), this includes the simulated blockage of a ship canal and the identification of a suitable alternative route.</br>
+We will then calculate routes using **graph capabilities** (4).
+The exercise includes a simulated blockage of a ship canal and the identification of a suitable alternative route.</br>
 In exercise 5 and 6, we will show how to use an extension of spatial clustering to derive a "Space-Time Cube".
 The resulting dataset is then used to forecast traffic (7) on the lake using HANA's built-in "Predictive Analysis Library" (**PAL**).</br>
-...
+**Enterprise Search** is the topic of exercise 8.
+We will create a search model, run some search queries, and see the search UI.
+Finally, **Document Store** is leverage in exercise 9 to ingest data from GDELT's Global Entity Graph and subsequently create a graph workspace which we can use for visualization.

+[image showing data in hana and the tools on top]

 ## Requirements